aws-samples/aws-kms-workshop/Section-4-Monitoring-AWS-KMS.md

 # Monitoring and Logging in AWS KMS

 Monitoring is an important part of understanding the availability, state, and usage of your customer master keys (CMKs) in AWS KMS and maintaining the reliability and performance of your AWS solutions.
-As as baseline, in AWS KMS you may want to monitor:
+As a baseline, in AWS KMS you may want to monitor:

 * Activity related to cryptographic operations, such as Encrypt or Decrypt.
-* Activity related to management operations on the CMKs: EnableKey, ImportKeyMarterial,etc…
+* Activity related to management operations on the CMKs: EnableKey, ImportKeyMaterial,etc…
 * Activity on other events and metrics, such as key expiration, key rotation or time remaining until imported key material expiration.

-To monitor that activity we will the AWS service [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) and [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), escecially its logs, events and alarms.
+To monitor that activity we will use the AWS service [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) and [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), especially its logs, events and alarms.

 ---
 ### AWS KMS and AWS CloudTrail